Presidential Libraries

 Who decides where a Presidential Library and Museum should be located?

 The President, with advice from the Archivist of the United States, makes the decision about the location of his Presidential Library.
-In consultation with his family, friends, and associates, he usually selects from a series of proposals submitted by interested communities or universities.
+In consultation with his family, friends, and associates, the President usually selects from a series of proposals submitted by interested communities or universities.

 Presidents have often acknowledged their origins by placing their Libraries in their hometowns.
 However, in some cases Presidents place their Libraries on or near a university campus.
-For example, the George W. Bush Presidential Library and Museum is located on the campus of Southern Methodist University in Dallas, Texas.
+For example, the Lyndon Baines Johnson Library and Museum is located on the campus of the University of Texas in Austin.

 Does NARA have any input into the decision on location or the kind of building the Presidential Library will be?